dooboolab-community/react-native-iap/README.md

 `react-native-iap` module versions that are not described in `change logs` may not run as expected so please refer to version mentioned in `Changelogs` below.

 ## Breaking Changes
+Recent breaking changes have made from `0.2.12`.
+Please read the changelogs below.
+The summary of change is that it now returns receipt in different format.

 Changes from `react-native-iap@0.1.*` to `react-native-iap@0.2.*` is that you have `prepare()` method deprecated which you should call before using `RNIap` methods.
 Now you have to call `prepareAndroid()` instead just to know that it is just android dependent method.
 Also to import module, previously in `react-native-iap@0.1.*` you had to `import RNIap from 'react-native-iap'` but now you have to do like `import * as RNIap from 'react-native-iap'`.